 - ASEAN has established itself as the top travel destination for Koreans, and become Korea's second largest partner in the areas of trade, investment and overseas construction.

-- In addition to the ASEAN-Korea Centre established in Seoul in 2009, the ROK intends to establish an ASEAN Culture House in Busan which would serve to boost bilateral cultural cooperation and people-to-people contact.
-The plan is to complete the ASEAN Culture House by 2017 to coincide with ASEAN's 50th Anniversary.
+- In addition to the ASEAN-Korea Centre established in Seoul in 2009, the ROK established an ASEAN Culture House in Busan in 2017 which would serve to boost bilateral cultural cooperation and people-to-people contact.

 - Substantive progress has been made in cooperation projects under the Plan of Action(2011-2015) in areas such as food, agriculture and forestry, infrastructure development, science and technology, health and assisting ASEAN narrow the development gap.
 A new Plan of Action is being developed for the period 2016-2020 which will provide a comprehensive framework and practical measures to further strengthen the mutually benefical cooperation.